-Thanks to the internet, it’s now easier than ever to sell your house for free or for a small fee without having to use an estate agent.
+Thanks to the internet, it’s now easier than ever to sell your house for free or for a relatively tiny fee without having to use an estate agent.

-More and more homeowners are choosing to go it alone and avoid paying the high fees usually charged by estate agents.
+More and more homeowners are choosing to go it alone and avoid paying the high estate agent selling fees that are usually charged.

 Why pay between 1% and 3% of the sales price to someone who simply uploads your property’s details to Rightmove and prays for the phone to ring?!

 However, selling your own home isn’t easy or for the faint-hearted.
-So, it’s worth considering whether selling your house is for you.
+So, while you can sell your house for free, it’s worth considering whether you’re up for the task.

 Before we cover how to sell your house for free, it’s worth starting with the boring yet important bit.

-As with any transfer of property, you will still need a solicitor or conveyance solicitor to handle the legal process.
+As with any transfer of property, you will still need a conveyancer or solicitor to handle the legal process.
 It doesn’t matter if you raffle your home, swap it for another, or give it away free, you need to satisfy the legal component of property transfer.